-Our students benefit from contextual offers at Bristol, Exeter and Plymouth to state colleges and also Widening Access Schemes at Leeds, Surrey, Newcastle and Sheffield who are keen to encourage social mobility from dis-advantaged students.
+Our students benefit from contextual (lower) offers at Bristol and Plymouth and also Widening Access Schemes at Leeds, Surrey, Newcastle and Sheffield who are keen to encourage social mobility from disadvantaged students.

 Close partnerships with the Universities of Sussex, Brighton and Chichester ensure that significant numbers of our students choose to apply locally.